opensearch-project/project-website/_posts/2023-12-01-improving-document-retrieval-with-spade-semantic-encoders.md

 In this blog post, we will present Neural Sparse, our sparse semantic retrieval framework that is now the top-performing search method on the latest BEIR benchmark.
 You will learn about semantic search with sparse encoders as well as how to implement this method in OpenSearch with just a few API calls.

-## Sparse vs. Dense Encoders
+## Sparse Encoder is now a better choice
-When using transformer-based encoders (s.g.
-BERT) in traditional dense text embedding, the output of each position in the response layer is translated into a vector, projecting the text into a semantic vector space where distance correlates to similarity in meaning.
+When using transformer-based encoders (e.g. BERT) in traditional dense text embedding, the output of each position in the response layer is translated into a vector, projecting the text into a semantic vector space where distance correlates to similarity in meaning.
 Neural sparse conducts the process in a novel way that makes the encoder “vote” for the most representative BERT tokens.
 The vocabulary being adopted (WordPiece) contains most daily used words and also various suffixes, including tense suffixes (for example, ##ed, ##ing,) and common word roots (for example, ##ate, ##ion), where the symbol ## represents continuation.
 The vocabulary itself spans into a semantic space where all the documents can be regarded as sparse vectors.

 <table style="border:none">
   <tr>